 When it comes to water flow, moderation is the key.
 Too much flow can cause retraction of the polyps, too little and the zoas will receive fewer nutrients through the water.

 How do you know if the water flow is appropriate?
 Examine the corals closely to see if there is a retraction of the polyps.

 All corals grow faster when fed.
 It’s the same case with Zoanthids.
 And zoas love to eat!
-But, the question is can you keep them healthy and good looking without additional feeding, knowing that the light is their first source of food.
+But, the question is can you keep them healthy and good-looking without additional feeding, knowing that the light is their first source of food.
 Probably, but I will not recommend it.

 A good lighting system will not be sufficient for optimal growth.
 You are only half there.
-To see them in their full potential, additional feeding is required.
+To see them to their full potential, additional feeding is required.
 Zoas will accept most of the food you’ll offer them, however, I heard that some variations might be picky.

 Are Zoas Toxic?